Mindware-Lab/Ashton-Smith-Gaffiero-Interventions/MRC_Grant/MRC_General_Application_Plan_v1.md

 The project will not attempt:

 * geospatial inequality mapping across all pain provision;
-* automated resource or treatment identificatin;
+* automated resource or treatment identification;
 * automated clinical triage.

 Those capabilities belong to a wider Intervention-Intelligence Platform model and may be pursued in later applied or health-services research.
 The present purpose is to place one intervention credibly and safely within one chronic-primary-pain pathway.